vercel/next.js/docs/guides/building-forms.md

 In the following section you will be creating forms in React using Next.js.

-Create a simple Next.js app.
+Create a new Next.js app.
 You can use the [create-next-app](https://nextjs.org/docs/getting-started#setup) for a quick start.
 In your command line terminal, run the following:

 ```
 npx create-next-app